Skip to main content

 How do I send documents to my Kindle?

 You can send documents via email to your unique Kindle address (found in your Amazon account settings), use the Send to Kindle app for desktop, or transfer files directly via USB cable.
 The email method is most convenient for remote access.
+Before sending, you might want to convert Excel spreadsheets to PDF or convert PowerPoint presentations to PDF for optimal Kindle compatibility.

 Do all Kindles work with Kindle Unlimited?